TautvydasDerzinskas/make-youtube-great-again/README.md

   <img src="docs/images/feature_01.gif" width="250px" alt="Convert videos to mp3" />
   </p>
 </p>
-Adds button under each YouTube video which provides an option to convert it to downloadable mp3 file.
+Adds button under each YouTube™ video which provides an option to convert it to downloadable mp3 file.
 It's users responsibility to use this feature only on videos which have free, non-copyrighted soundtracks.

 ____